Ford Sayre BKL Introductory Guide to Nordic Ski Equipment

 - 3rd-8th skiers will benefit from owning 2 pairs of poles:

 - Skate technique poles should reach approximately to your mouth standing in the store wearing ski boots or sneakers.
-Remember that when you are on snow, the tips and part of the basket will penetrate into the snow and you will be standing on skis.
 On snow, the poles will feel shorter and reach about to your chin.

 - If you want to try and get by with 1 pair, select poles at shoulder height in the store.